Do Rationalists Dream of Electric Art?

 Research Object

 The object of study is no longer just art frequency in alignment discourse.
-It is discourse legitimation: the set of frames, authorities, and evaluative assumptions through which art becomes intelligible inside alignment-adjacent communities.
+It is discourse legitimation8: the set of frames, authorities, and evaluative assumptions through which art becomes intelligible inside alignment-adjacent communities.
 In practical terms, the paper asks four linked questions.

-1. How rarely does art appear in alignment-adjacent discourse, and where is that rarity most acute?
+- How rarely does art appear in alignment-adjacent discourse, and where is that rarity most acute?

-2. When art appears, which art forms and value frames become legible?
+- When art appears, which art forms and value frames become legible?

-3. How much larger is the retrievable substrate once the corpus is expanded beyond the initial hand-audited window?
+- How much larger is the retrievable substrate once the corpus is expanded beyond the initial hand-audited window?

-4. How should a comparative analysis be structured if the goal is to compare alignment-adjacent discourse to arts-critical public discourse without collapsing into generic sentiment analysis?
+- How should a comparative analysis be structured if the goal is to compare alignment-adjacent discourse to arts-critical public discourse without collapsing into generic sentiment analysis?

 Two Discourse Regimes

 That difference is not merely stylistic.
-It reflects divergent institutional memories and different class positions inside the current AI transition.
+It reflects divergent institutional histories and different positions inside the current AI transition.
 Alignment-adjacent venues are optimized to reason about systems.
 Arts-critical venues are optimized to reason about cultural objects, artistic labor, institutions, and publics.
 The comparison is therefore sociological before it is lexical.

-The arts regime in this corpus is also more historically inhabited than a generic “arts blogs” label would suggest.
+The arts regime in this corpus is also more institutionally rooted than a generic “arts blogs” label would suggest.
 It includes museum writing about permanent collections and exhibition architecture, criticism about biennial selection and canon formation, trade reporting on galleries and auctions, and news coverage of war, protest, repatriation, and heritage law.
 These outlet families inherit postwar museum expansion, magazine criticism, donor-board governance, biennial circuits, and current fights over restitution, copyright, and cultural policy.
 In the current build, arts discourse is routinely about how artworks are acquired, housed, defended, translated, and historicized.
 That is why it makes sense as a comparison set for legitimation rather than as a simple control group of people who like art more.

 Evidence Tiers